Cooleekova/docker/README.md

-## Домашнее задание по теме «Docker»

-#### Задача 1
+## Introduction to Docker

-Создание собственного docker image с http сервером nginx.
+Here I have created my first docker image with nginx http server.

-Страница приветствия Nginx заменена на текст приветствия из файла index.html
+Nginx welcome page was replaced with welcome text from index.html file